 Photo from the Carleton Place and Beckwith Heritage Museum

 This is Bridge Street in Carleton Place – the west side, between College and Emily.
 No date, but c.1950.
 The occasion was an Orange Day parade, and landmarks include a barber shop, Chinese Laundry, the Roxy Theatre, and Carleton Lunch Bar.
 J. Gordon Lancaster is marching in the front row, second from left.
 The far right middle grove of trees is where Central School was.
 The next building was Central Garage.
-The theatre is the old Roxy Theatre where the dental place/ Sherry Crummy’s office is.
+The theatre is the old Roxy Theatre where the Hamsa Yoga Place is on Bridge Street

 There is nary a feather to be found on Bridge Street now where the Roxy Theatre once stood.
 But, once upon a time in your great grandfather’s days Jack Hoey ran a feather factory in part of the once theatre.
 It was called The Dominion Feather Company.